scampersand/envbash-ruby/README.md

 deployments, where the environment might need to be loaded from a file.

 This package provides a mechanism for sourcing a Bash script to update Ruby's environment (`ENV`).
-There are reasons for using a Bash script instead of another configuration language:

-1. Environment variable keys and values should always be strings.
-Using a Bash script to update the environment enforces that restriction, so there won't be surprises when you deploy into something like Heroku later on.

-2. Using a script means that the values can be sourced into a Bash shell, something that's non-trivial if you use a different config language.

-3. For better or worse, using a script means that environment variables can be set using the full power of the shell, including reading from other files.

 Commonly the external file is called `env.bash`, hence the name of this project.

 ## Installation